horenbergerb/FriendSimulator/README.md

 Although the procedure described would use Discord DMs, any properly-formatted chat logs can be used as training data.

-DISCLAIMER: scraping Discord logs is against the Discord terms of service.
-Thus, this code base is a hypothetical (and satirical) project.
+DISCLAIMER: Automated user accounts are against the Discord terms of service.
+Thus, using this code base with the linked Discord scraper is a hypothetical (and satirical) project.
 Additionally, using conversation data to train a neural net is morally grey.
 Talk with your friends about this hypothetical project before deciding whether you would hypothetically use this code.

 ## General Preparation